 Name Direction Clock Domain Description stat_rx_bad_code[3 2 1 0:0] Output clk Increment for 64B/66B code violations.
 This signal indicates that the RX PCS receive state machine is in the RX_E state as specified by the IEEE Std 802.3-2015.
 This output can be used to generate MDIO register 3.33:7:0 as defined in Clause 82.3. stat_rx_bad_sfd Output clk Increment bad start of frame delimiter (SFD).
 This signal indicates if the Ethernet packet received was preceded by a valid SFD.
-A value of 1 indicates that an invalid SFD was received. stat_rx_bad_preamble Output clk Increment bad preamble.
+A value of 1 indicates that an invalid SFD was received.
+Note: When an invalid SFD is detected, the stat_rx_bad_sfd signal is asserted regardless of the setting of the ctl_rx_check_sfd signal. stat_rx_bad_preamble Output clk Increment bad preamble.
 This signal indicates if the Ethernet packet received was preceded by a valid preamble.
 A value of 1 indicates that an invalid preamble was received.
+Note: When an invalid preamble is detected, the stat_rx_bad_preamble signal is asserted regardless of the setting of the ctl_rx_check_preamble signal.